mike-lischke/antlr4ng/ReadMe.md

 # TypeScript Runtime for antlr-ng and ANTLR4

-This package started as a fork of the official ANTLR4 JavaScript runtime and has been fully implemented in TypeScript.
+This package contains a TypeScript runtime implementation for antlr-ng (and ANTLR4).
 It implements everything what the Java runtime does, except for the `UnbufferedCharStream` class, which requires a streaming source compatible with both Node.js and browsers.
 Other notable differences from the original JS source.

 - Numerous bug fixes and other changes.
 - No differentiation between node and browser environments.
-- Includes the `antlr4ng-cli` tool to generate parser files compatible with this runtime.
-This tool uses a custom build of the ANTLR4 tool.
+- Use the [antlr-ng](https://github.com/mike-lischke/antlr-ng) tool to generate parser that are compatible with this runtime.

 > The package requires ES2022 (ES6) or newer, for features like static initialization blocks in classes and private properties (`#field`).
 It is recommended to use the latest TypeScript version.